annitya/eZ-completion/readme.md

 * Yml-completions for controllers, matchers, views, etc...
     - Might also make it possible to guess ContentTypes in templates.
 * Goto definitions for ezsettings. (gotoSymbolContributor?)
-* Execute SearchService-query:
-    - Add support for services.
-    - Ask for unresolved criteria-values.
-    - Modify method to return eval'd data.
-    - Present the results in an easily browsible manner.
 * Donut?
 * Automatic eZDoc if possible.
     - Direct sql-access through plugin.